Weißwurst

 Weißwurst is brought to the table in a large bowl together with the cooking water.

 Weißwurst (/de/, literally 'white sausage'; Weißwuascht; plural Weißwürste) is a traditional Bavarian sausage made from minced veal and pork fatback.
 It is usually flavored with parsley, lemon, mace, onions, ginger and cardamom, although there are some variations.
-Then the mixture is stuffed into pork casings and separated into individual sausages measuring about 10 to 12 cm in length and 3–4 cm in diameter.
+The mixture is stuffed into pork casings and separated into individual sausages measuring about 10 to 12 cm in length and 3–4 cm in diameter.
+In Poland, a similar kind of sausage, also named 'white sausage' (biała kiełbasa), is made from pork instead and most often served on Easter.

 As they are not smoked or otherwise preserved they are very perishable.
 Weißwürste were traditionally manufactured early in the morning and prepared and eaten as a snack between breakfast and lunch.
 There is a saying that the sausages should not be allowed to hear the noon chime of the church bells.
 Even today, most Bavarians never eat Weißwürste after lunchtime (though it is perfectly acceptable to have a lunch consisting of Weißwürste).

-The sausages are heated in water—well short of boiling—for about ten minutes, which will turn them greyish-white because no colour-preserving nitrite is used in Weißwurst preparation.
+The sausages are heated in water, not boiled, until they turn white, as no nitrite is used in Weißwurst preparation.

 Weißwürste are brought to the table in a big bowl together with the hot water used for preparation (so they do not cool down too much), then eaten without their skins.
 Ways of eating Weißwurst include the traditional way, called zuzeln (Bavarian for sucking), in which each end of the sausage is cut or bitten open, after which the meat is sucked out from the skin.
 Alternatively, the more popular and more discreet ways of consuming it are by cutting the sausage lengthwise and then "rolling out" the meat from the skin with a fork, or also to open it on one end and consume it very much like a banana, ever opening the peel further and dipping the sausage into the mustard.